anuponwa/do-data-utils/.github/workflow-doc.md

 git checkout -b release/x.y.z main
 ```

-The workflow (that builds and publishes to PyPI) is triggered *only* when a new tag is pushed to the repo.

 For example, we are in `release/x.y.z` branch and we've finished our work.
 We push to the repo.